Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Systems with odd variables

 rather than Eq.~\eqref{eq:poisson-1}.
 The expression of excess EPR as information-theoretic optimal transport, as in Eq.~\eqref{eq:exdef}, remains unchanged.
 In the special case where Eq.~\eqref{eq:antisymmetry} holds, Eq.~\eqref{eq:eprn-odd} reduces to Eq.~\eqref{eq:exdual}, and Eq.~\eqref{eq:poisson-odd} reduces to Eq.~\eqref{eq:poisson-1},

 Some results must be qualified in the presence of odd variables.
-For instance, with odd variables, excess EPR does not necessarily vanish in stationarity, unless the steady state is symmetric under conjugation: $x_{\xx}^{\mathrm{ss}}=x_{\oddconj\xx}^{\mathrm{ss}}$.
+For instance, in MJPs with odd variables, excess EPR does not necessarily vanish in stationarity, unless the steady state is symmetric under conjugation: $\pppssx{\xx}=\pppssx{\oddconj\xx}$.
 Similarly, we do not have the inequality between our excess EPR and HS excess EPR, Eq.~\eqref{eq:hscomparison}, unless the steady-state distribution is symmetric under conjugation.
 Finally, our thermodynamic speed limits do not hold in general for systems with odd variables.
 These differences arise because, for systems with odd variables and asymmetric escape rates, the steady state may be nonequilibrium even when the thermodynamic forces are conservative.
-However, the steady state will be equilibrium if the forces are conservative and the steady state is symmetric under conjugation of odd variables.
+The steady state is equilibrium if the forces are conservative and the steady state is symmetric under conjugation of odd variables.
 (See Ref.~\citep{lee2013fluctuation} for further discussion.)

-We note that odd variables are problematic for the HS decomposition, for instance they can lead to negative values of HS housekeeping EPR~\citep{spinney2012nonequilibrium,ford2012entropy,lee2013fluctuation}.
+Odd variables are problematic for the HS decomposition, e.g., they can lead to negative values of HS housekeeping EPR~\citep{spinney2012nonequilibrium,ford2012entropy,lee2013fluctuation}.
 To our knowledge, no universally-applicable housekeeping/excess decomposition has been previously proposed for systems with odd variables.